Samsung/tizen-docs/docs/application/dotnet/guides/security/dpm.md

 The Device Policy Management (DPM) framework supports enterprise applications by providing IT administrator functions to create security-aware applications.
 These applications are useful in scenarios where IT administrators require rich control over employee devices.

-DPM framework consists of:
+The DPM framework consists of the following tools:

 - **Device policy client library**: This contains all the device administration functions that a client application can call.
 The device policy client library communicates with the device policy manager using a built-in remote method invocation (RMI) engine.
 - **Device policy manager**: This manages all the device policies.
 It also provides interfaces for the device policy client library.

-The main features of the [Tizen.Security.DevicePolicyManager](/application/dotnet/api/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace are:
+The main features of the [Tizen.Security.DevicePolicyManager](/application/dotnet/api/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace are as follows:

 - Managing policies